shreya0204/all-about-modal/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-All About Modal: All About Modal lets you create modals and popups using the block editor.
-You can trigger them on scroll, click, delay, exit intent, and more.
-Any block can be used as a trigger.
-Useful for lead capture, announcements, and call-to-actions.
+All About Modal: It lets you create modals/popups in the block editor.
+Trigger on scroll, click, delay & more.
+Great for lead capture, CTAs & announcements.

 == Description ==